SiriDB/libsiridb/README.md

 > Note: run `sudo make uninstall` for removal.

 ## Example (libuv implementation)
-For an example This project contains an example of how libsiridb can be used with libuv.
-The example is created as an extend to this api using [suv.h](libuv_example/suv.h) and [suv.c](libuv_example/suv.c) which is explained [here](libuv_example/README.md).
-Look at [main.c](#libuv_example/main.c) for an example of how to use libsiridb and the libuv implementation.
+For an example you can look at [libsuv](https://github.com/transceptor-technology/libsuv#readme) which contains a full example of how to use this library on top of libuv.

 ## API
 ### siridb_t